JaguarK/raspi-timelapse-wb/README.md

 raspi-timelapse-wb
 ==================

+Initial purpose:

-Time-lapse of Whiteboard Desk using a Raspberry Pi
+Time-lapse of whiteboard desk using a Raspberry Pi which compiles a video and updates it to my blog/website automatically on the last day of every month.